EdwardLeeMacau/computer_architecture/lab2_pipeline_cpu/report.md

 The module `Hazard Detection` raises the flag *Stall* if EX.memRead is 1, and EX.RDaddr equals to either ID.RS1addr or RS2addr.

 To execute branch instruction `beq` in stage ID instead of stage EX, it is needed to check whether the branch condition is satisfied here.
-This is implemented by checking the control signal `Branch`, and `RS1data =?= RS2data`.
-If yes, a signal is needed to send to the muxer for the input `pc_i`, the value of PC should be set as the branching target, and previous instructions should be flushed.
+This is implemented by checking if `Branch` is raised, and `RS1data` equals to `RS2data`.
+If the branching condition is fulfilled, the target of nextPC is set as branching target (refer to Sec.
+1 for detailed information), and a signal *flush* is send to `IF/ID Register` to flush the instruction.

 The values from registers, control signals, intermediates, and instructions are sent to `ID/EX Register`.